**Let’s talk about extra curriculum activities. NO DISRESPECT INTENDED***

 This quote comes to mind, to sum up what I have been privileged to intimately learn from high flying clients.
 I call it, The shadow side of ‘success’.

 I think about young and old alike, who have all the whistles and bells, the car, holidays, double door house, 4x4s… who suffer to varying degrees with anxiety, depression, self-harm and despair.
+Thos that did all the extra curriculum activities perhaps.
 High achievement can, NOT ALWAYS be coupled with perfectionism.

 Perfectionism often results in: